Nazi salute: Nazi chants

 Nazi chants like "Heil Hitler!" and "Sieg Heil!" were prevalent across Nazi Germany, sprouting in mass rallies and even regular greetings alike.

-In Nazi Germany, the Nazi chants "Heil Hitler!" and "Sieg Heil!" were the formulas used by the regime: when meeting someone it was customary to greet with the words "Heil Hitler!", while "Sieg Heil!" was a verbal salute used at mass rallies.
+In Nazi Germany, the Nazi chants "Heil Hitler! and "Sieg Heil! were the formulas used by the regime: when meeting someone it was customary to greet with the words "Heil Hitler!, while "Sieg Heil! was a verbal salute used at mass rallies.
 Specifically to the cry of an officer of the word Sieg, the crowd responded with Heil.
 For example, at the 1934 Nuremberg Rally, Rudolf Hess ended his climactic speech with the words "The Party is Hitler.
 But Hitler is Germany, just as Germany is Hitler.
 Hitler!
 Sieg Heil!"
-At his total war speech delivered in 1943, audiences shouted "Sieg Heil!", as Joseph Goebbels solicited from them "a kind of plebiscitary 'Ja to total war (ja meaning 'yes' in German).
+At his total war speech delivered in 1943, audiences shouted "Sieg Heil!, as Joseph Goebbels solicited from them "a kind of plebiscitary 'Ja ('yes') to total war.

 On 11 March 1945, less than two months before the capitulation of Nazi Germany, a memorial for the dead of the war was held in Marktschellenberg, a small town near Hitler's Berghof residence.
 The British historian Ian Kershaw remarks that the power of the Führer cult and the "Hitler Myth" had vanished, which is evident from this report:

 When the leader of the Wehrmacht unit at the end of his speech called for a Sieg Heil for the Führer, it was returned neither by the Wehrmacht present, nor by the Volkssturm, nor by the spectators of the civilian population who had turned up.
-This silence of the masses ... probably reflects better than anything else, the attitudes of the population.
+This silence of the masses [...] probably reflects better than anything else, the attitudes of the population.

-The Swing Youth (Swingjugend) were a group of middle-class teenagers who consciously separated themselves from Nazism and its culture, greeting each other with "Swing-Heil!" and addressing one another as "old-hot-boy".
-This playful behaviour was dangerous for participants in the subculture; on 2 January 1942, Heinrich Himmler suggested that the leaders be sent to concentration camps.
+The Swing Youth (Swingjugend) were a group of middle-class teenagers who consciously separated themselves from Nazism and its culture, greeting each other with "Swing-Heil!.
+This playful behaviour was dangerous for participants in the subculture; on 2 January 1942, police chief Heinrich Himmler suggested that the leaders be sent to concentration camps.

-The form "Heil, mein Führer!" ('Hail, my Leader!') was for direct address to Hitler, while "Sieg Heil" was repeated as a chant on public occasions.
-Written communications would be concluded with either "mit deutschem Gruß" ("with German regards"), or with "Heil Hitler".
-In correspondence with high-ranking Nazi officials, letters were usually signed with "Heil Hitler".
+The form "Heil, mein Führer! ('Hail, my Leader!') was used to directly address Hitler, while "Sieg Heil was repeated as a chant on public occasions.
+Written communications would be concluded with either "mit deutschem Gruß ('with German regards'), or with "Heil Hitler.
+In correspondence with high-ranking Nazi officials, letters were usually signed with "Heil Hitler.